Microsoft 365 · Backup

 Do we have a third-party backup for SharePoint, OneDrive, and Teams?

-If the answer is "Microsoft handles that," it is wrong.
-You need a dedicated solution that runs independently of your Microsoft 365 tenant.
+If the answer is "Microsoft handles that," they're wrong.
+You need a dedicated solution that runs outside your Microsoft 365 tenant.

 How often are backups running, and where are they stored?

-"We have a backup" is not good enough.
-You need frequency (our solution runs four times per day) and you need the backup stored outside the Microsoft 365 environment.
+"We have a backup" isn't good enough.
+You need frequency (ours runs four times per day) and you need the backup stored outside Microsoft 365.

 Has anyone ever tested a restore?

-A backup that has never been restored is not a backup, it's a hope.
+If you've never tested a restore, you don't have a backup.
+You've got hope.
 You should be able to point to a specific date somebody tested restoring SharePoint data and confirmed it worked.

 Not sure if your SharePoint is backed up?